If you’re ready to join the Cambridge Network host family community now,

 Q. After I have been successfully approved as a host family, am I guaranteed a student?

-A. No. However, once you have been approved as a host family, your host profile will be safely stored in our database for as long as you would like, allowing us to offer you any new opportunities to host a student.
+A. Unfortunately, we cannot guarantee a student will be matched with you due to the fluctuation of the number of students each year and shifting areas of demand.
+Once you have been approved as a host family, your profile will be safely stored in our database for as long as you would like, allowing us to offer you any new opportunities to host a student.
 Moreover, as Cambridge Network continues to grow and partner with more schools in communities across the country, your chances of being matched with a student will increase.

 Q. Who determines which student I will be hosting?

-A. Students are given the opportunity to view the profiles of available host families within the Cambridge Network community.
+A. Students are allowed to view the profiles of available host families within the Cambridge Network community.
 Once a selection is made, the host is informed and given the option to accept or decline.

 Q. What age is the student I will be hosting?

-A. We primarily work with students in high school and college (roughly ages 14-22).
-You are given the opportunity to specify the age you’d like your student to be but being open to all ages greatly increases your chances of ultimately being matched with a student.
+A. We primarily work with students in high school and college (roughly ages 13-22).
+You are given the opportunity to provide preferences of age for students you’d like to host, but being open to all ages greatly increases your chances of ultimately being matched with a student.

-Q. What country will my student be coming from?
+Q. What country will my international student be coming from?

 Q. Can I request a male or female student?

 A. Yes.
-During the application process you will have the opportunity to provide a student gender preference.
-Please note, however, that by specifying a preference you will limit the pool of potential students you might be able to host.
+During the application process, you will have the opportunity to provide a student gender preference.
+Please note, however, that by specifying a choice, you will limit the pool of potential students you might be able to host.

 Q. When does the host and student matching process take place?